Amos (guitar): Description

-In 1958 Amos was one of only 98 Flying V guitars documented to have shipped Gibson’s Kalamazoo factory.
-Amos is one of only ten Flying Vs to have been shipped with a black pick-guard.
-The guitar has mismatched plastic, with a black pick-guard and a white poker chip around the switch.
+In 1958 Amos was one of only 98 Flying V guitars documented to have shipped from Gibson's Kalamazoo factory.
+Amos is one of only ten Flying Vs to have been shipped with a black pickguard.
+The guitar has mismatched plastic, with a black pickguard and a white poker chip around the switch.
 It is believed that only five Flying Vs left the factory with that configuration.

 The Flying V was only produced by Gibson for two years: in 1958 (81 shipped) and 1959 (17 shipped).
 The guitar is made from korina wood and has two humbucking PAF pickups.